Amalia Domingo Soler: Early life

-Amalia was born in Seville, on November 10, 1835.
+Soler was born in Seville, on November 10, 1835.

 Most of her life took place in a Spain.

-She is born into a broken family, as her father is absent, leaving her mother with an income that he thinks will be enough to support them both.
+She was born into a broken family, as her father was absent, leaving her mother with an income that he thought will be enough to support them both.

-Three days after her birth, she began to suffer from an illness in her eyes that would last her entire life and that would cause her mother to dedicate herself solely and exclusively to caring for Amalia and educating her.
+Three days after her birth, Soler began to suffer from an illness in her eyes that would last her entire life and that would cause her mother to dedicate herself solely and exclusively to caring for Soler and educating her.

 She learned to read at the age of five; her moral education was rigorous.

-They go everywhere together.
-In churches, Amalia only perceives the luxury or beauty of the statues, but no religious claim.
+In churches, Soler only perceived the luxury or beauty of the statues, but no religious claim.

-The socio-cultural context in which Amalia lives, together with the illness and death of her mother, are two elements that will especially condition her life.
+The socio-cultural context in which Soler lived, together with the illness and death of her mother, were two elements that conditioned her life.

-When her mother dies, in June 1860, Amalia is 25 years old.
-She is a spinster, without a family, without income from her work or from rents.
-She sells the furniture in the house and reduces all of her belongings to what fits in the room in which her mother died.
-She is so affected that it will take her three months to recover her memory.
+When her mother died in June 1860, Soler was 25 years old.
+She was a spinster, without a family, without income from her work or from rents.
+She sold the furniture in the house and reduced all of her belongings to what fit in the room in which her mother died.
+She was so affected that it took her three months to recover her memory.